Yoel-stack/Yoel-stack/README.md

 <h2>📜About Me</h2>

  - I’m currently studing programming and web developer 🔭
- - I am currently learning Database also React and NodeJs all with the same framework Next.Js 📝
+ - I'm learning Database also React and NodeJs all with the same framework Next.Js 📝
- - I’m interesting this Java Script programming lenguage 🤔
+ - I’m interesting this JavaScript programming lenguage 🤔
  - I like at every moment be learning, informing me and be updated in this programming world 💬

 <div align=center>